loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_1.md

 If you plan to run the tests in a pipeline, for example Azure DevOps, it is recommended that you use a LocalDB in the test configuration.

+> Do not forget to create the database

 ```xml
   <connectionStrings>
     <add name="EPiServerDB"